 - When it must be deleted

-A DMP can help you reduce the risk of data breaches and ensure your organization complies with data protection standards and regulations such as the GDPR.
+A DMP can help you reduce the risk of a data breach and ensure your organization complies with data protection standards and regulations such as the GDPR.

-Your organization’s DMP may also contain a list of data protection tools and solutions.
-Consider supplementing this list with Syteca — a universal all-in-one insider risk management platform that can help you fight insider threats and avoid account compromise, data breaches, and other cybersecurity incidents.
+Your organization’s DMP may also contain a list of data protection tools and solutions like Syteca — a comprehensive cybersecurity platform that can help you fight insider threats and avoid account compromise, data breaches, and other cybersecurity incidents.

-Syteca can help your organization ensure secure data management with the help of these capabilities:
+Syteca can help your organization ensure secure data management with these toolsets:

-- User activity monitoring (UAM), which enables you to monitor and record all user activity in your infrastructure to let you track how employees and vendors handle your sensitive data
+- User activity monitoring (UAM), which enables you to monitor and record all user activity in your infrastructure, allowing you to track how employees and vendors handle your sensitive data.

-- Privileged access management (PAM), which allows for granular access to critical data for all privileged and regular users within your organization’s system
+- Privileged access management (PAM), which allows you to grant secure and granular access to critical data for all privileged and regular users within your organization’s systems.

 4. Access control policy